Murder of Madge Oberholtzer: Chronology of the murder

 Upon waking, Oberholtzer confronted Stephenson and said, "The law will get their hands on you!"
 Because Stephenson's connections to the Indiana Klan gave him tremendous political power, he laughed and replied, "I am the law in Indiana."
 Gentry and Stephenson dressed Oberholtzer and told her they would be stopping in Hammond, where the three checked into the Indiana Hotel.
 Stephenson forced Oberholtzer to say that she was his wife so they could share the same room.
 He forced her to write a telegram to her mother, saying she had decided to go to Chicago with him.
-While Stephenson was sleeping, Oberholtzer grabbed his revolver to kill herself but changed her mind, fearing it would dishonor her mother.
-Instead, she decided to commit suicide by taking poison.
+While Stephenson was sleeping, Oberholtzer grabbed his revolver to kill herself but changed her mind and instead, she decided to commit suicide by taking poison.
+She believed that this would save her mother from disgrace.
 The next morning, Oberholtzer convinced Stephenson to contact his chauffeur, Ernest "Shorty" DeFriese, and tell him to come to the hotel so she could purchase a black silk hat.

 Upon purchasing the hat, Oberholtzer asked Shorty to drive her to a druggist to buy some rouge.
 She bought an entire box of mercuric chloride tablets.
 Oberholtzer returned to her room but, still weakened from the wounds Stephenson had inflicted on her, only managed to swallow three tablets.
 She vomited blood throughout the remainder of the day.
 Stephenson insisted that he would not take her to a hospital unless she agreed to go to a nearby chapel and marry him; however, he panicked and ordered Shorty to drive them back to Indianapolis.
 When he was asked what had happened, a bodyguard said she had been in a car accident.

 Oberholtzer's parents immediately called a doctor, but nothing could be done to save her.
 On March 28, Oberholtzer explained what had happened to her in a signed statement.
 She died on April 14, 1925, from a staph infection from the bites, plus kidney failure from the mercury poisoning.